|Nutrition Facts (per serving)|

 Add the rest of the lamb meatball ingredients and mix with your hands until just combined.

-To test the seasoning, cook a small piece of the lamb mixture in a small skillet to check for salt and pepper.
+To test the seasoning, cook a small piece of the lamb mixture in a skillet to check for salt and pepper.
 Add more seasoning if necessary.

-With damp hands, form into 24 small meatballs and place them on a lightly oiled baking sheet.
+With damp hands, form the mixture into 24 small meatballs and place them on a lightly oiled baking sheet.

-Bake in the preheated oven for 15 minutes to brown.
+Bake the meatballs for 15 minutes to brown, turning once halfway through.

-Transfer into a large saucepan and add the sauce ingredients.
-Bring to a simmer and cook covered, on low, for 1 hour.
-Stir occasionally.
+Transfer the cooked meatballs to a large saucepan and add the sauce ingredients.
+Bring to a simmer and cook, covered, over low heat, for 1 hour, stirring occasionally.
 Taste and adjust seasoning.
-Serve hot.